 - The protection of all electronic communication is governed by the Electronic Communications Privacy Act (18 U.S.C. §§ 2701-2711).
 In compliance with this Act the Company makes the following notice: THE COMPANY CAN MAKE NO ABSOLUTE GUARANTY OF CONFIDENTIALITY OR PRIVACY OF ANY COMMUNICATION OR INFORMATION TRANSMITTED ON THE SITE OR ANY WEBSITE LINKED TO THE SITE.
 THE COMPANY WILL THEREFORE NOT BE LIABLE FOR THE PRIVACY OF E-MAIL ADDRESSES, REGISTRATION AND IDENTIFICATION INFORMATION, DISK SPACE, COMMUNICATIONS, CONFIDENTIAL OR TRADE-SECRET INFORMATION, OR ANY OTHER CONTENT STORED ON THE COMPANY'S EQUIPMENT, TRANSMITTED OVER NETWORKS ACCESSED BY THE SITE, OR OTHERWISE CONNECTED WITH USER'S USE OF THE SERVICE.

-- Each User acknowledges and agrees that:
+- Except as otherwise provided in this Agreement, each User acknowledges and agrees that:

 - Each party acknowledges that it has not relied on any representation, warranty or statement made by any other party, other than as set out in these Terms.